benlcollins/image_test_app/README.md

 ### What is it?

-Test app built to practise using Paperclip with S3, with a responsive front-end using Flex and Sass
+Test app built to practise using Paperclip with S3, with a responsive front-end using Flex and Sass.

+For further details and tutorial of how I created this app, see: http://www.benlcollins.com/rails/building-a-rails-app-for-images-using-amazon-s3-and-paperclip/